UltimakerMarch 21, 2023

 With products on the market for anyone from a home user to the R&D divisions of blue-chip companies, 3D printer prices vary a lot.
-Typically, FFF offers the greatest variation in price, from hobbyist machines costing a few hundred dollars to higher-performance desktop printers in the $2,000 to $6,000 range.
+Typically, FDM offers the greatest variation in price, from hobbyist machines costing a few hundred dollars to higher-performance desktop printers in the $2,000 to $6,000 range.
 Desktop SLA printers start from around $2,000 to $3,000, while an SLS printer typically costs $10,000 plus.
 Larger-scale industrial machines of any technology will cost significantly more.

 These can add extra functionality, but also add extra expense your 3D printing costs.
 Post-processing peripherals are almost essential for SLA and SLS printers.
-For example, SLA prints will otherwise have to be manually washed in isopropyl alcohol and left in the sun to cure – so in practice, these printers often require purchase of post-processing stations unless that appeals to you!
-For FFF, peripherals can streamline workflows such as material handling, but are up to you depending on your needs.
+For example, SLA prints will otherwise have to be manually washed in isopropyl alcohol and left in the sun to cure – so in practice, these printers often require purchase of additional post-processing stations!
+For FDM, peripherals can streamline workflows such as material handling or soluble support removal, but are up to you depending on your needs.